Express

 Introduction to Express Routing

 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-One of its core features is routing, which allows you to define how your application responds to client requests at a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, etc.).
+One of its core functionalities is routing, which refers to how an application’s endpoints (URIs) respond to client requests.

-In this guide, we'll explore how to set up basic routing in Express using GET and POST methods to handle different types of HTTP requests.
+In this guide, we'll explore how to define routes in Express using the GET and POST methods, which are commonly used for fetching and submitting data, respectively.

 Defining GET Routes